The Conversational Spotlight Technique: Win People Over Without Saying a Word

 If someone listens to you unconditionally while you tell them about your life story, you’re probably going to respect them a lot more for doing so too.
 So of course, it works the other way around.

-Instead of asking ‘Do you like to travel‘, ask something with a little more depth such as ‘Why do you like to travel?‘ Really pry the person open to access the juicy information inside.
-Once they see that you’re actually curious about them and want to know more, they’re more than likely to take it from there.
+Instead of asking ‘Do you like to travel‘, ask something with a little more depth such as ‘Why do you like to travel?‘ Pry the person open to access the juicy information inside.
+Once they see that you’re curious about them and want to know more, they’re more than likely to take it from there.

 To really use the conversational spotlight well, you need to become good at holding space.
 Holding space means that you set the tone for the interaction, and become a stable presence for someone to express themselves to.